 top of page

-Dr. Juleen Buser holds the national credential of board certified coach.
-She specializes in coaching concerns related to body image and disordered eating—specifically emphasizing strategies to promote body positivity and a healthy relationship with food and exercise.
+Dr. Juleen Buser holds the national credential of board certified coach and is a licensed professional counselor in GA.
+She specializes in concerns related to body image and disordered eating—specifically emphasizing strategies to promote body positivity and a healthy relationship with food and exercise.
 She also highlights the role of spirituality in her work and studies ways in which certain worldviews can foster body acceptance.

-Dr. Buser is a professor at Rider University.
-In this role, she trains students seeking future counseling and coaching careers.
+Dr. Buser is a faculty member at The College of New Jersey.
+In this role, she trains students seeking future counseling careers.
 Her prior experience includes work as a college counselor and in private practice.
-Clinically, Dr. Buser draws from a range of coaching principles and strategies, including techniques from cognitive, acceptance and commitment, solution-focused, and narrative coaching.
-Overall, she ascribes to brief strengths-based modalities.

 Dr. Buser attained a bachelor’s degree from Franklin and Marshall College, a master’s of divinity degree from Princeton Theological Seminary, a master’s degree in Counseling from Wake Forest University, and a Ph.D. in Counselor Education and Supervision from Syracuse University.